-Terumo Co.
-(OTCMKTS:TRUMY - Get Free Report) was the target of a large decline in short interest in May.
+Terumo Corp.
+(OTCMKTS:TRUMY - Get Free Report) was the target of a large decline in short interest in the month of May.
 As of May 31st, there was short interest totalling 20,500 shares, a decline of 32.1% from the May 15th total of 30,200 shares.
-Based on an average daily volume of 210,100 shares, the short-interest ratio is presently 0.1 days.
-Approximately 0.0% of the company's shares are short sold.
+Based on an average daily volume of 210,100 shares, the days-to-cover ratio is presently 0.1 days.
+Approximately 0.0% of the shares of the company are sold short.

 Terumo Stock Performance

-Terumo (OTCMKTS:TRUMY - Get Free Report) last released its quarterly earnings data on Wednesday, May 14th.
-The company reported $0.08 earnings per share for the quarter, missing the consensus estimate of $0.15 by ($0.07).
-The firm had revenue of $1.79 billion during the quarter, compared to analyst estimates of $1.79 billion.
+Terumo (OTCMKTS:TRUMY - Get Free Report) last issued its quarterly earnings data on Wednesday, May 14th.
+The company reported $0.08 earnings per share (EPS) for the quarter, missing analysts' consensus estimates of $0.15 by ($0.07).
+Terumo had a net margin of 11.28% and a return on equity of 8.48%.
+The business had revenue of $1.79 billion for the quarter, compared to the consensus estimate of $1.79 billion.

 Terumo Company Profile